Summer Strings Camp

 9:30 - Rehearsal

-10:30 - Snack Break (bring your own or bring money to purchase)
+10:30 - Snack Break (bring your own, snacks also available for purchase)

 10:45 - Sectionals